yao-creative/yiyaotan-site/content/blog/reading/_index.md

 Welcome to the Reading section of my blog.

 Sometimes I read as a gateway to new ideas or culture other times I believe that reading can be for the pure experience of it itself.
+Someone once told me: "There nothing called shallowly-read only shallow reception."
+Don't be afraid to start reading- it's not important that we finish books cover to cover.
+I believe that as long as we get something out of it, we've fulfilled the author's original intent.

 ## Reading as a Gateway